 In the application, you may indicate order of preference for the various themed programs.
 If you are not selected for one of the themed learning communities, you will still be assigned to a first year seminar class (ACS) and housing with your ACS classmates.
 We will also automatically put your name on a wait-list for the program that you applied for.
 Should you decide you do not want to be on the wait list, simply contact us and we will remove your name (through e-mail email@example.com or by phone at 610-519-4550).

 Yes.
-Both you and your preferred roommate must apply to the program that you are both interested in.
-On the application, space is provided for you to indicate who your preferred roommate is.
-PLEASE NOTE: Both roommates must complete the application and name each other as "preferred."
+You and two preferred roommates must apply to the program that you are interested in.
+On the application, space is provided for you to indicate your preferred roommates.
+We will make every effort to accommodate the roommate request, however, several factors including date of deposit and learning community residence hall location will play a factor in what options are available.
+PLEASE NOTE: All roommates must complete the application and name each other as "preferred."

 Yes.
 Students from all four colleges (Liberal Arts & Sciences, Engineering, Nursing, and Business) participate because all first-year students are required to take the first year seminar course (ACS) for two semesters during their freshman year.
 Once you are selected to participate in a program, your class schedule will automatically be adjusted to register you for the appropriate section of the seminar(s).